When donors pay for volunteer services, that money goes to their chosen, participating VIA organization.

 1. How do donors find people to perform services?

 Donors post requests on VIA for a service or a task they want to have performed.
 Volunteers respond with their willingness to help.
 The process is both safe and secure.

-Qualified youth who need community service hours in order to graduate from high school can look to VIA for an assist.
-For example, VIA can match a high school student with parents needing babysitting services, community elders needing yard work, or a church needing the services of a landscaper.
+Qualified youth who need community service hours in order to graduate from high school may look to VIA for an assist.
+For example, VIA can match a high school student with parents who need babysitting services, community elders who need yard work, or a church needing the services of a landscaper.

-A newly-formed accounting firm seeking to enhance its brand could offer to provide tax services to those in its VIA nonprofit community.
+A newly-formed accounting firm seeking to enhance its brand could offer to provide tax services to those in their VIA community.
 Payment for such services by the recipient would then go to the charity through which the arrangement was made (i.e., the VIA nonprofit).

 Upon task completion, payment representing the fair market value of the services provided is made through VIA.
 The funds are then transferred to the VIA-registered nonprofit (i.e., the donation is made).

-You say VIA promotes community, how is that?
+6. You say VIA promotes community; how is that?

 Via creates a new way of donating to cherished organizations and establishes a unique method of building a stronger sense of community.
 People who are a part of the same nonprofit network get to know each other through their roles in the VIA process donor, volunteer, or both.

 People who otherwise could not contribute financially can do so now.
 They are empowered, knowing that their volunteerism becomes a cash donation to a cause they love.